ryan-mcclue/musings/tower-of-knowledge.md

 * GSM (global system for mobile communications) - uses SIM (subscriber identification module) cards to authenticate and authorise access
 I suppose eSIM would make SIM-locking easier to overcome

+accelerometer
+magnometer
+gyroscope -> determine gravity, linear acceleration and rotation vectors? ambient light sensor -> in lux?

+MEMS (Micro Electro Mechanical Systems) combines mechanical parts with electronics like some IC, (so circuitry with moving parts) e.g. microphone (sound waves cause diaphragm to move and cause induction), accelerometer, gyroscope

+on phone, implemented as non-wakeup sensors. this means phone can be in a suspended state and the sensors don't wake the CPU up to report data

+accelerometer measures rate of change in velocity, i.e. vibrations associated with movement (m/s²) so can check changes in orientation it will have a housing that is fixed to the surface and a seismic mass that can move about. detecting the amount of movement in the seismic mass

+gyroscope measures rotational acceleration, unlike an accelerometer which is unable to distinguish it from linear (rad/s²) gyroscope resists changes to its orientation due to intertial forces of a vibrating mass. so can detect angular momentum and useful for guidance correction

+a gimbal is a pivoted support that permits rotation about an axis

+IMU (Inertial Measurement Unit) is an accelerometer + gyroscope + magnetometer (teslas) the magnetometer is used to correct gyroscope drift as it can provide a point of reference

 Is daylight time different to standard time?